cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

   - i.e., if the maximum representable number is $N$, then trying to create the value $N+m$ will instead give the value $N \mod m$.
+  - And likewise, values will wrap around if you try to create a value less than 0

 ### Signed integer overflow